-If you would like to switch from ou plan to: r This is what you should do: • Another Medicare health plan Enroll in the new Medicare health plan.
-You will automatically be disenrolled from UW Health Quartz Medicare Advantage when your new plan's coverage begins. • Original Medicare with a separate Medicare prescriptio drug plan.
-Enroll in the new Medicare prescription drug plan.
-You will automatically be disenrolled from UW Health Quartz Medicare Advantage when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescriptio drug plan.
-Send us a written request to disenroll Contact Your Quartz Champion Service Team if you need more information on how to do this.
-You can also contact Medicare at 1-800- MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
-TTY users should call 1-877- 486-2048.
-You will be disenrolled from UW Health Quartz Medicare Advantage when your coverage in Original Medicare begins.
+you would like to switch om our plan to: This is what you should do: • Another Medicare health plan.
+Enroll in the new Medicare health plan.
+You will automatically be disenrolled from Aurora Health Quartz Medicare Advantage when your new plan's coverage begins. • Original Medicare with a separate Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan.
+You will automatically be disenrolled from Aurora Health Quartz Medicare Advantage when your new plan's coverage begins.

+you would like to switch om our plan to: This is what you should do: • Original Medicare without a separate Medicare prescription drug plan. • Send us a written request to disenroll.
+Contact your Quartz Champion Service Team if you need more information on how to do this. • You can also contact Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+TTY users should call 1-877-486-2048. • You will be disenrolled from Aurora Health Quartz Medicare Advantage when your coverage in Original Medicare begins.